 And they have to raise questions.
 As they feel compelled to know more about something, they will ask questions.
 One way to hit this mark is by making our lesson presentations very interesting.
 It should begin with the motivation part.
 Your motivational technique should spark curiosity.
 This gives an extra push for your students.

 The lesson preliminaries should ignite student curiosity about what to transpire.
-Their anticipation and curiosity makes them more curious.
+Their anticipation and curiosity make them more curious.
 Hence, they pursue to learn more and to get more inquisitive.

 Why should we encourage students to ask questions?
 Learn its value and watch this video.